-Thinking about your current data processing
+Your current data processing

 Under Article 30, the GDPR includes a reduced burden for small businesses when it comes to keeping records of their data processing.
 This however does not apply if you are processing special categories of data (see Article 9 for a full list of these) or if the processing you carry out results in a high risk to the rights and freedoms of the data subjects.
 Additionally, it does not apply if the processing of data is not just occasional.
 The interpretation of the not occasional phrase has not been made explicit and so we will interpret it conservatively and assume that the higher standard of recording applies to small businesses as well.

 Becoming GDPR compliant begins with knowing what data you collect and process, and why.
-This is a useful exercise to run because you may find out that you can reduce the amount of data you collect and therefore reduce your GDPR overhead.
+This is a useful exercise to run because you may find out that you can reduce the amount of data you collect and therefore reduce your GDPR liability.

-We recommend you read this entire guide so you have a fuller understanding of GDPR before filling in the template below:
+We recommend you read this entire guide so you have a fuller understanding of the GDPR before filling in the template below:

 The GDPR encourages a risk based approach to data processing.
 Article 30 of the GDPR requires controllers to “ensure a level of security appropriate to the risk.”
 In order to find out your level of risk you will have to do a risk assessment.
 Fortunately, this is not as complicated as it sounds and just requires some common sense and honesty.

-- A Threat Assessment: Are you able to identify data breaches, unauthorized network access or even things as simple as whether your physical files are locked away with only the necessary people having access to them.
+A Threat Assessment: Are you able to identify data breaches, unauthorized network access or even things as simple as whether your physical files are locked away with only the necessary people having access to them?

-You will also need to have plans for incident response and breach notification, which under GDPR requires a 72-hour turnaround.
+You will also need to have plans for incident response and breach notification, which under the GDPR requires a 72-hour turnaround.
 This is unless the breach is unlikely to result in a risk to the rights and freedoms of data subjects.

 Completing an adequate preliminary risk assessment will enable you to identify your level of risk.
-This is particularly important because if you are at a high risk you are required by GDPR to conduct a Data protection impact assessment (DPIA).
+This is particularly important because if you are at a high risk you are required by the GDPR to conduct a Data protection impact assessment (DPIA).